powsybl/powsybl.github.io/pages/documentation/simulation/securityanalysis/index.md

 ---

 # Security analysis

+* TOC
+{:toc}

+## Introduction
 The security analysis is a simulation that check violations on a network.
-These checks can be done on the base case or after a [contingency](contingencies.md), with or without remedial actions.
+These checks can be done on the base case or after a contingency, with or without remedial actions.

 There is a violation if the computed value is greater than the maximum allowed value.
 Depending on the equipments, the violations can have different types:
 - Current: this kind of violations can be detected on a [branch](), if the computed intensity is greater than its [permanent limit]() or one of its [temporary limits]().